yajur-khanna/micrograd/README.md

 This example builds a computation graph (given in the figure below) dynamically and computes gradients via reverse-mode autodiff.
 ![Computation Graph](my_graph.png)

+## Why Scalar-Based?

+A reasonable critique is: Why not tensors?

+The answer is clarity.

+Scalar-based autodiff:

+- Makes the chain rule explicit

+- Avoids vectorized abstraction leakage

+- Forces understanding of computation graphs

+- Maps directly to how tensor frameworks generalize

+- Tensor support can be layered on later once the fundamentals are solid.